open-telemetry/semantic-conventions/docs/messaging/azure-messaging.md

 **[1]:** If a custom value is used, it MUST be of low cardinality.

 **[2]:** The actual messaging system may differ from the one known by the client.
-For example, when using Kafka client library to connect to a Azure Event Hubs, the `messaging.system` SHOULD be set to `kafka`.
+For example, when using Kafka client library to communicate with Azure Event Hubs, the `messaging.system` is set to `kafka` based on the instrumentation best knowledge.

 **[3]:** The `error.type` SHOULD be predictable, and SHOULD have low cardinality.